 I used to use a Canon Rebel but I recently bought the Sony a6000 (and a 50mm/f1.8).
 Y’all: I’m never looking back.
 While I shot on the Canon in manual, I stick to auto on my Sony.
 And, somehow, the photos turn out leagues better.
 Plus, shooting on auto makes it tons easier to get a friend to take a good photo of you (instead of 150 blurry ones).

-Or, if manual is beneath you (no judgement), just swap places with your “photographer” after you set up the image.
+Or, if auto is beneath you (no judgement), just swap places with your “photographer” after you set up the image in manual.
+For more advice on choosing the right camera for you, click here.

 How to Find a Blog Photographer: Editing Your Photos